Skip to main content

 Online Reference Tools

-The following databases and online reference tools may be helpful to your research.
-To view our digitized collections view our Online Collections page or our Online Photo Collections page.
+The following databases and online research tools may be helpful to your research.

 Ancestry - For genealogy research, use the Library's subscription to Ancestry, a comprehensive online source of information with billions of names in over 6,000 databases.

-Austin American-Stateman Databases - The Library subscribes to several databases for searching local news articles.
+Austin American-Statesman Databases - The Library subscribes to several databases for searching local news articles.

-Booklists - Variety of resources about Austin history, geneology, and more.
-Some items are in the Library's collection to check out, and some are available for use at the Austin History Center.
+Book Lists include resources about Austin history, genealogy, and more.
+Some items can be checked out from the Library.
+Others are available at the Austin History Center.

 • Council-Approved Records (Council Meeting Agenda and Minutes, Ordinances, Resolutions, and more)